-The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the Offered Bonds.
-The ownership of one fully registered Offered Bond for each maturity in each series set forth beginning on the inside cover page hereof, in the aggregate principal amount of the Offered Bonds maturing on that date, will be registered in the name of Cede & Co., as nominee of DTC.
+The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the Series 2020A Bonds.
+The ownership of one fully registered Series 2020A Bond for each maturity set forth on the inside cover page hereof, in the aggregate principal amount of the Series 2020A Bonds maturing on that date, will be registered in the name of Cede & Co., as nominee of DTC.
 See Appendix G-"BOOK ENTRY ONLY SYSTEM" for a description of DTC and the Book Entry Only System.